Search

 Day 1: Malacca

 An excellent first gateway to Malaysia is Malacca – one of the unique places to visit in Malaysia.
 Due to its privileged position on the Strait of Malacca, Malacca has always been coveted by many other countries.
-In fact, Malacca is a former colonial city that once belonged to Portugal, the United Kingdom or even the Netherlands.

 The buildings’ architecture in this UNESCO World Heritage city leaves no doubt about its history.
 Some of the buildings from this colonial era are Malacca’s most famous square (Dutch Square), St. Paul’s Church or even what remains of the Portuguese fortress ‘A Famosa’.